boringops-hq/boringops-hq.github.io/index.md

 ## The Closing Charge

-You don’t choose boring because it's safe.
-You choose boring because it **liberates** you.
+The point of boring is freedom.

-Freedom from chaos and heroics.
+Freedom from chaos and weekend heroics.
-Freedom to use engineering time for something better than firefighting.
+Freedom to use engineering time on work that moves a system forward.

-Boring isn’t the enemy of progress.
+Boring isn’t an enemy of progress.

 **Boring is what makes progress possible.**